-Do you know everything about liver cirrhosis?
-Take this liver cirrhosis quiz, and find how well you know about the disease.
+What do you know about liver cirrhosis?
+Try these liver cirrhosis MCQs with answers, and find out how well you know about the disease.
 Basically, cirrhosis is a very late stage of fibrosis of the liver caused by chronic alcoholism.
-The damage caused to the liver by cirrhosis can't be undone, but they can stop it from further damage if the patient wants.
-With this quiz, you can check your knowledge and learn several new things as well.
+The damage caused to the liver by cirrhosis can't be undone, but they can stop further damage if the patient wants.
+With this quiz, you can learn several new things as well.
 All the best for a perfect score!
-Also, share the quiz with your friends to see what is their understanding of liver cirrhosis.
+Also, share this liver cirrhosis quiz with your friends to see what your understanding of liver cirrhosis is.

 Increased urine output